VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 > out-of-band releases and updates will be announced on the [Project "a
 > CQRS Journey"][cqrsjourneysite] website.

-## Working Definitions for this Chapter
+## Working definitions for this chapter

 The remainder of this chapter uses the following definitions.
 For more detail, and possible alternative definitions, see [A CQRS/ES